nullifyac/McAfee-Script-Uninstall/README.md

 1. **Detection**
    - In Intune or SCCM, run **mcafee_detect.ps1**.
    - If it exits **1**, McAfee is present; if it exits **0**, McAfee is not present.
-   - If only *QcShm.exe* remains, the script considers McAfee uninstalled (exit 0) but notes a reboot is needed.
+   - If only QcShm.exe remains, the script considers McAfee uninstalled (exit 0) but notes a reboot is needed.

 2. **Remediation / Removal**
    - When McAfee is present, run **mcafee_remediate.ps1**:
      1. (Optionally) checks if McAfee is installed.
-     2. Downloads *mcafeeclean.zip*, *mccleanup.zip*, and *ServiceUI.exe* if needed.
+     2. Downloads *mcafeeclean.zip*, *mccleanup.zip* if needed.
      3. Extracts and runs the McAfee cleanup executables.
      4. Cleans up leftover registry keys, folders, etc.
-     5. If remnants remain needing a reboot, displays an indefinite “Yes=Restart / No=Snooze 5 minutes” prompt via *ServiceUI.exe*.
+     5. **Reboot Scheduling:**
+        - After cleanup, the script re‑checks the system.
+        - If only residual files remain (e.g. a few locked files by QcShm.exe), it calculates how many seconds remain until local midnight and then schedules a reboot using:
+          ```
+          shutdown.exe /r /t <seconds>
+          ```
+          This ensures the system reboots at midnight.
-        - If no user is logged on, a forced reboot occurs automatically.
+        - If no user is present or if residual files are detected, the reboot is automatically scheduled without further user interaction.
+     6. If significant remnants still exist after remediation, the script exits with **1** so that remediation is re‑attempted by your deployment system.

 Deployment Scenarios
 --------------------